Getting Started#

 cd /path/to/Rayleigh

-./configure -conda-mkl --FC=mpifort
+./configure -openblas --FC=mpifort

 make

-At this point, you can run “make install,” and run the code using mpirun as you normally would (keep the radev environment active when doing this).
+At this point, you can run make install and run the code using mpirun as you normally would (keep the radev environment active when doing this).

 Docker Container#

 Docker provides a standardized way to build, distribute and run containerized environments on Linux, macOS, and Windows.
 To get started you should install Docker on your system following the instructions from here.
 On Linux you can likely also install it from a distribution package (e.g., docker-io on Debian/Ubuntu).
 Podman is an alternative runtime that can run Docker containers and can be used as a drop-in replacement for Docker.
+Singularity/Apptainer are other available alternatives that are more commonly used on HPC systems.

 Launching the container#